Rainbow Reef Dive Center

 Rainbow Reef, Fiji: One of the Pacific’s Best Dive Sites

 Rainbow Reef sits in the Somosomo Strait between Taveuni and Vanua Levu, two of Fiji’s larger islands.
-It’s consistently listed among the top dive sites in the Pacific, and for once the reputation is justified.
-The soft coral density here is extraordinary — huge sea fans, feathery sea whips, and masses of small hard coral covering most available surface.
-The fish life follows accordingly.
+It is consistently listed among the top dive sites in the Pacific, and for once the reputation is justified.
+The soft coral density here is extraordinary – huge sea fans, feathery sea whips, and masses of small hard coral covering most available surface.
+The fish life follows accordingly: spotted eagle rays, sea turtles, manta rays, dogtooth tuna, giant trevallies, and grey reef sharks are all possible on a good dive day.
+Taveuni’s Rainbow Reef is called the “Soft Coral Capital of the World”, which is marketing language, but it is also not wrong.

 The most famous dive is the Great White Wall.
 You descend through a narrow crack in the reef, drop to around 30 metres, and the wall opens up covered in white soft coral.
-It’s visually spectacular and most diver accounts are accurate for once.
-This is a dive for Open Water certified divers at minimum, though the depth and current make some dive centres recommend Advanced.
+It is visually spectacular and most diver accounts are accurate for once.
+This is a dive for Open Water certified divers at minimum, though the depth and current lead some dive centres to recommend Advanced.
+More importantly: the Great White Wall is not diveable every day.
+Low slack tide – the very end of the outgoing tide – is the ideal window, and current calls the shots here.
+Consult with your resort’s dive team before choosing dates.
+Coming for a single day and expecting to dive the Great White Wall is an optimistic plan.

 Dive Conditions

-Water temperature is around 26–28°C year-round.
+Water temperature is around 26-28 degrees Celsius year-round.
 A 3mm wetsuit is comfortable; a 5mm is slightly more than necessary but fine if you run cold.
-The dry season (May to October) brings the best visibility and the calmest surface conditions.
+The dry season (May to October) brings the best visibility and calmest surface conditions.
+April to November is the recommended window for diving in Taveuni overall.

 Dive Operators